 Welcome to the School of Journalism and Mass Communication at Texas State University!
 We're proud to be one of the largest and most innovative journalism and mass communication programs in the nation.
 With a vibrant and active faculty of scholars and professionals, we provide our students with the best training and preparation for productive and responsible careers in mass communication in the 21st century.

 Our academic curriculum is designed for students who want to learn cutting-edge communication skills and to develop a lifelong commitment to the responsibilities and privileges of being mass communicators in a high-tech, multicultural, global society.
-We provide students with a broad liberal arts education with a professional focus in five sequences: advertising, electronic media, mass communication, print journalism and public relations.
+We provide students with a broad liberal arts education with a professional focus in six sequences: advertising, digital media innovation, electronic media, mass communication, journalism and public relations.
 We also offer courses and graduate concentrations in Latinos and media, online media, and strategic communication.

 The School's faculty offices, classrooms, high-tech media labs and administrative offices are located in historic Old Main, situated atop Chautauqua hill and overlooking the Texas State campus and the city of San Marcos.
 Students can also earn a general mass communication degree without ever visiting the San Marcos campus—we're one of the few academic programs to offer a full bachelor of arts degree at the university's Round Rock Higher Education Center north of Austin.

 Students who come to study with us have plenty of opportunities to experience hands-on what it's like to work in media professions.
 Our School provides professional student-operated media to the campus and community, including the University Star newspaper; KTSW-FM, a 10,500-watt radio station; Bobcat Update, a twice weekly newscast airing on local cable; and Bobcat PRomotions, a student public relations agency serving clients on and off campus.